 The Greenbrier Youth Camp has recently been renovated so as to be accessible for all campers.
 Most path ways, restrooms in the dining hall, as well as all cottages are handicapped accessible.

 The length of stay varies from two to six days.
-The camp also hosts day-long meetings, training sessions, picnics, and reunions.
+The camp also hosts day-long meetings, training sessions, weddings, picnics, and reunions.